sys-bio/libOmexMeta/README.md

 use xml for serialization.
 Libsemsim uses RDF as a framework for representing these annotations.

-In addition to the C++ backend there is a C API which is exported into a shared library for importing libsemsim into other languages, as well as a Python front end library.
+In addition to the C++ backend there is a C API, which is enables exported libsemsim into other languages other languages, as well as a Python front end library.

 This is a pre-release version of libsemsim and should be considered as such.
 Its primary purpose is to get feedback from collaborators on how to improve the software.
-Suggested improvements should be turned into coherent github issues.
+Please convert any suggestions/improvements into coherent github issues.

 As a side note, the name `libsemsim` is due to change to `libOmexMeta` before release.